Q: How old must I be to join as a police constable (PC)?

 Q: What does the online assessment process comprise of?

-A: The senior interview follows approximately 1 week after the online assessment process and is a competency based interview with a panel of 2 senior officers/staff (Inspector and above).
+A: The senior interview follows after the online assessment process is completed and is a competency-based interview with a panel of 2 senior officers/staff (inspector and above).

 Q: Will I get to choose where I work?